 Vulvar cancer is cancer that starts in the vulva.
 Vulvar cancer most often affects the labia, the folds of skin outside the vagina.
-In some cases, vulvar cancer starts on the clitoris or in glands on the sides of the vagina opening.
+In some cases, vulvar cancer starts on the clitoris or in glands on the sides of the vaginal opening.

 Basal cell carcinoma